Home Visit Program

-The Plano Police Department’s Crisis Intervention Team (CIT) established a program where CIT Officers currently perform home visits with persons on the autism spectrum and their families.
-In the future, we hope to expand this program to include individuals with other challenges.
-This effort is an attempt to mitigate the fear associated with some persons on the spectrum and contact with law enforcement.
+The Plano Police Department’s Crisis Intervention Team (CIT) established a program where CIT Officers currently perform home visits with persons living with Intellectual Developmental Disabilities and adolescents living with serious and persistent mental illness.
+This effort is an attempt to mitigate the fear associated with some persons on the spectrum and mental illness and contact with law enforcement.
 CIT Program Officers receive specialized training in responding to person with mental illness and special needs.

 From our experience, interaction with uniformed law enforcement officers can invoke a fight or flight response from persons with Autism Spectrum Disorder (ASD) and children with mental illness.
 Families of individuals with ASD and mental illness often have concerns about these contacts and the criminal justice system.
 In an effort to alleviate fears and form a positive relationship, Plano’s CIT Officers have initiated a program where they will schedule and visit with persons on the spectrum and children with mental illness and their families.